The

 Inspiration

-A study about ‘Deadlines, Choice and Procrastination’ (as discussed in The Science of Learning) indicates that students are poor at predicting how long a task will take and will often underestimate the time needed to complete it.
-As procrastination is such a huge problem (75% of students consider themselves procrastinators), it appears that externally imposed deadlines enhance performance more than self-imposed deadlines.
+The visual from the work of Nir Eyal clearly shows that distractions are actions that move us away from what we really want.
+Traction will therefore involve actions that move us toward what we really want.
+I see children in my practice on a daily basis that get distracted as they do not have traction.
+They lack traction because they do not have clear goals, do not plan, prioritize, or they procrastinate.
+Many learners also do not use home work diaries, time planners or deadline lists, etc. Many adults also have similar problems.
+A study about ‘Deadlines, Choice and Procrastination’ (as discussed in The Science of Learning) indicates that students are poor at predicting how long a task will take.
+They therefore often underestimate the time needed to complete a task.
+As procrastination is such a huge problem it appears that externally imposed deadlines enhance performance more than self-imposed deadlines.
 Short, regular deadlines also lead to better results, as the further away an event is, the less impact it has on people’s decisions.
-Parents and educators can therefor play a huge role to help create traction for children and to reduce distraction.
+Parents and educators can thus play a huge role to help create traction for children and to reduce distraction.
+But…first of all we need to be clear on our own traction and become Indistractible. |